Azure-Samples/cognitive-services-speech-sdk/public_samples/README.md

   End of February 2019 we released version 1.3.1 of the Speech SDK.

-* Speech SDK Release 1.3.0

-  Mid of February 2019 we released version 1.3.0 of the Speech SDK.

 ## Features

 This repository hosts samples that help you to get started with several features of the SDK.
 In addition more complex scenarios are included to give you a head-start on using speech technology in your application.

-We tested the samples with the latest released version of the SDK (1.3.1) on Windows 10, Linux (Ubuntu 16.04, Ubuntu 18.04, Debian 9), Android devices (API 23: Android 6.0 Marshmallow or higher), and iOS 11.4 devices.
+We tested the samples with the latest released version of the SDK (1.5.0) on Windows 10, Linux (Ubuntu 16.04, Ubuntu 18.04, Debian 9), Android devices (API 23: Android 6.0 Marshmallow or higher), and iOS 11.4 devices.

 ## Getting Started